 Skip the big chain home improvement stores.
 They offer less variety and higher prices for their services.
 Call around and get at least three quotes from respected local contractors for the best prices.
 You can check with wholesale companies, but try to choose someone who offers design and fabrication services in-house.

 Quality of the stone -The better the quality of your granite, the higher the cost will be.
-Stone with a higher percentage of soft content tends to be cheaper and of a lower quality.
+Granite with a higher percentage of soft content tends to be cheaper and of a lower quality.
 It tends to look generic and have less interesting patterns than higher quality.
 Unfortunately, it also tends to chip and crack much easier.
 Don’t choose cheap to try and save money because you’ll only have to replace it sooner than if you had invested just a bit more.

 Size of the slab – You can buy remnants of slabs for smaller jobs and save money, but if you want full-sized countertops, you’ll probably want to use full slabs.
 Make sure you have your kitchen measured properly so you can get an accurate quote before you buy.
 You can ask to keep the remnants for use in future projects, too.
 You can have them made into cutting boards and coasters pretty cheaply.

 The origin of your slab – Granite is heavy and expensive to ship.
 This is why you can find two very similar slabs from two different countries with two drastically different prices.
 Whenever you can, buy from the US or a geographically close country to reduce the impact of shipping costs on your bottom line.

 The color – Not every color is the same when it comes to how many dollars you’ll have to shell either.
 Rarer colors, like blues, reds, and purples, are often more expensive because they are less common.
 Red and brown stones tend to be harder and more difficult to cut, which can drive their price up, too.
 The lighter colors, like beige, white, and greens, are more common and easier to cut, meaning they typically are among the least expensive colors to choose from.